claiireshen/Portfolio2023/README.md

 # Portfolio2023
 Claire Shen's 2023 Portfolio

-In this repository are ome projects that show my experience with SQL, Java, and Python.
+In this repository are some projects that show my experience with SQL, Java, and Python.

 SQL
 Covid-19 Project - Basic exploration on SQL